clarkgrubb/data-tools/README.md

     csv-to-xlsx        convert CSV files to XLSX worksheets

+    date-fill          fill in missing rows in a TSV file with a time series column

     date-seq           create a sequence of dates

     dom-awk            read HTML or XML into DOM object and process it with Ruby